 - The appropriate librarian(s) will evaluate the item(s) in accordance with the established criteria for inclusion in and/or exclusion from the Collection.
 Additionally, the value of the gift shall be weighed against space limitations and the cost of processing.

 - Any donor who leaves his or her name and address along with their donation will receive an acknowledgment of their gift from the Dean of University Libraries.

 - If the donor wishes, a bookplate for the purpose of either memorial or honorary recognition will be added to the item.

-- All material gifts to USA’s University Library are considered non-cash charitable donations.
+- All material gifts to USA’s Marx Library are considered non-cash charitable donations.
 Prospective book donors often wish to know about the tax status of their gift and are frequently interested in having their gift appraised for tax deduction purposes.
 Because of legal restrictions, the Library is unable to provide appraisals or evaluations of donated gift items for income tax or IRS purposes.
 Donors requiring an appraisal should arrange for an outside, certified professional appraisal prior to making their donation.
 Once your gift enters our processing area, we can not accommodate an appraiser on University property.

 - Since we have a limited size staff, the Library does not provide written inventories or lists of donated items to the donor.

 - Supports the present or anticipated curriculum, research needs, or interests of the University.

 - Has potential for receiving high use.